-Many women runners have a secret that they don’t like to talk about they leak urine when they run.
-Stress incontinence can be stressful and embarrassing issue to have and can stop women from taking part in activities they enjoy.
+Many female runners have a secret that they don’t like to talk about: they leak urine when they run.
+Stress incontinence can be a stressful and embarrassing issue to have, and can stop women from taking part in activities they enjoy.

-New research shows that nearly one-in-three female runners say they leak urine while running.
+New research shows that nearly 1 in 3 female runners say they leak urine while running.
 Jacqui Hawkins shares her story with us.

 I’m about to tell you something that I have previously only shared with health professionals: I occasionally pee when I run.